Andrea Mantegna: Engravings

-Mantegna was no less eminent as an engraver, though his history in that respect is somewhat obscure, partly because he never signed or dated any of his plates, but for a single disputed instance of 1472.
-The account which has come down to us from Vasari (who was, as usual, keen to assert that everything flows from Florence) is that Mantegna began engraving in Rome, prompted by the engravings produced by the Florentine Baccio Baldini after Sandro Botticelli.
+Mantegna was no less eminent as an engraver, although his history in that respect is somewhat obscure, partly because he never signed or dated any of his plates, except for a single disputed instance of 1472.
+The account that has come down to us from Vasari (who was, as usual, keen to assert that everything flows from Florence) is that Mantegna began engraving in Rome, prompted by the engravings produced by the Florentine Baccio Baldini after Sandro Botticelli.
 This is now considered most unlikely as it would consign all the numerous and elaborate engravings made by Mantegna to the last sixteen or seventeen years of his life, which seems a brief period for them.
 Besides, the earlier engravings reflect an earlier period of his artistic style.
 It is possible that Mantegna may have begun engraving while still in Padua, under the tuition of a distinguished goldsmith, Niccolò.
-He and his workshop engraved about thirty plates, according to the usual reckoning; large, full of figures, and highly studied.
-It is now considered either that he only engraved seven himself, or none.
+He and his workshop engraved approximately thirty plates, according to the usual reckoning; large, full of figures, and highly studied.
+It is now considered that either he only engraved seven, or none.
 Another artist from the workshop who made several plates is usually identified as Giovanni Antonio da Brescia (aka Zoan Andrea).

 Among the principal examples are: Battle of the Sea Monsters, Virgin and Child, a Bacchanal Festival, Hercules and Antaeus, Marine Gods, Judith with the Head of Holofernes, the Deposition from the Cross, the Entombment, the Resurrection, the Man of Sorrows, the Virgin in a Grotto, and several scenes from the Triumph of Julius Caesar after his paintings.
 Several of his engravings are supposed to be executed on some metal less hard than copper.
-The technique of himself and his followers is characterized by the strongly marked forms of the design, and by the parallel hatching used to produce shadows.
+The technique he and his followers used is characterized by the strongly marked forms of the design, and by the parallel hatching used to produce shadows.
 The closer the parallel marks, the darker the shadows were.
 The prints are frequently to be found in two states, or editions.
-In the first, the prints have been produced using a roller, or even by hand pressing, and they are weak in tint; in the second, a printing press has been used, and the ink is stronger.
+In the first, the prints have been produced using a roller, or even, by hand pressing, and they are weak in tint; in the second, a printing press has been used, and the ink is stronger.

 Neither Mantegna or his workshop are now believed to have produced the so-called Mantegna Tarocchi cards.